josepot/rereducer/README.md

 ### Credits to:

-- @winkerVSbecks: For helping me shape the API
+- [@winkerVSbecks](https://github.com/winkerVSbecks): For sharing good ideas and feedback about the API